Choose the Right Doors for a Glass Wall System

 An Intern’s Perspective at MetroWall

-My name is Joseph Baho.
-I am a rising sophomore at James Madison University where I am studying business.
-I am interested in all aspects of business; specifically finance, marketing, sales, and analytics.
+My name is Joseph Baho, and I am a rising sophomore at James Madison University, where I am studying business.
+I am interested in all aspects of business, specifically finance, marketing, sales, and analytics.
+I began my four-week intern program here at MetroWall in July of 2023 and I could not have asked for a better beginning and experience in the corporate business world!

-I began my four-week internship program here at MetroWall in July of 2023 and I could not have asked for a better beginning and experience in the corporate business world!
-Within my first day interning here at MetroWall I was greeted with nothing but smiles, positivity, and swag which is what the premiums are nicknamed here.
+Within my first day as an intern here at MetroWall I was greeted with nothing but smiles, positivity, and swag which is what the premiums are nicknamed here.
 I could not have asked for a better way to walk into an unfamiliar place.
 While walking in that door I was extremely nervous, but almost instantly those feelings transformed into excitement as I could tell I was in fantastic company here, and yes, the swag was awesome!

 I knew after finishing my first year of college as a business major that I needed to get my feet wet in a business environment, which is exactly why I wanted to get an internship.
 Because I am so passionate and interested in multiple different components of business, I found it important to start at my young age to really learn about each one in a live point of view to help gear my future in the right direction and pursue my ultimate passion and field of work.

-Throughout my internship I have assisted on numerous projects such as: creating and capturing content for social media pages, conducting a PR outreach list for possible media outlets, studying about the analytics behind content distribution, and proposing business recommendations and assessments.
+Throughout my internship, I have assisted on numerous projects such as: creating and capturing content for social media pages, conducting a PR outreach list for possible media outlets, studying about the analytics behind content distribution, and proposing business recommendations and assessments.

 But my favorite experience throughout the internship was the tour of MetroWall’s new showroom at 10 Grand Central in New York City.
 Being able to go into the city and see a luxurious building like that at my age is something I will be taking away with me from this experience.
 From this, I was able to learn key parts of creating content and the different pieces and angles worth capturing as the floor was under construction.